Contributions to improve the safety and security of Indigenous women, children, families and 2SLGBTQQIA+ people

 The FVPP has the following components:

-Operations and capacity building for shelters and transitional (second-stage) housing
+Operations and capacity building for shelters and transitional, second-stage housing

-• Funding for the daily operations of emergency shelters that provide services for Indigenous women, children and families across Canada, including First Nations (on and off reserve), Inuit, Métis, urban and 2SLGBTQQIA+ people
+• Funding for the daily operations of emergency shelters that provide services for Indigenous women, children and families across Canada, including First Nations on and off reserve, Inuit, Métis, urban and 2SLGBTQQIA+ people

-• Funding for the daily operations of transitional (second-stage) housing that provide services for Indigenous women, children and families across Canada, including First Nations (on and off reserve), Inuit, Métis, urban and 2SLGBTQQIA+ people
+• Funding for the daily operations of transitional, second-stage housing that provide services for Indigenous women, children and families across Canada, including First Nations on and off reserve, Inuit, Métis, urban and 2SLGBTQQIA+ people

-• Funding to reimburse Alberta and the Yukon for First Nations women, children, families and 2SLGBTQQIA+ people accessing shelters off reserve
+• Funding to reimburse Alberta and Yukon for First Nations women, children, families and 2SLGBTQQIA+ people accessing shelters off reserve

-• Funding to provide support to shelters, transitional (second-stage) homes and their staff through training forums, gatherings and development and distribution of resources and research
+• Funding to provide support to shelters, transitional, second-stage homes and their staff through training forums, gatherings and development and distribution of resources and research

 Prevention and awareness